-If you're interested in a more definitive guide on how to buy a house (and maybe even changing your life), whether privately or with the guidance of a qualified realty agent, check out my book The Happy Agent.
-It's chock full of tips and techniques developed during my successful 4 decade realty career.
+If you're interested in a more definitive guide on how to buy a house, whether privately or with the guidance of a qualified realty agent, check out Ross' book The Happy Agent.
+It's full of tips and techniques developed during his successful 4 decade realty career.

 Learn how to search the market, evaluate property